In A Nutshell

 Ample parking is provided at the shopping village at a charge (£3 for 5 hours) and whilst there is grass around the car park there is also plenty of grass areas around the outlet.
 Toilets for mum and dad are at the entrance and throughout the outlet too.

 The Clarks Village is very dog friendly, with broad arcades, plenty of grass areas, plentiful benches and canopies, so it's a great place to visit whatever the weather.
-Many of the shops are happy to accept dogs inside too, but it's always best to ask.
+Nearly all the shops are happy to accept dogs inside too, but it's always best to ask, or loom for the notices on the shop windows/doors that display a discreet dog symbol.
 The whole site is traffic free, except for a crossing over a quiet road to the 2nd section of the outlet.

 Keeping The Humans Amused

 Shopping is the main event here, with the outlet offering a wide range of high st and designer brands with a good mix of clothes, accessories and homeware.
 There is a play area for kids and if you want a little history, you can visit the shoe museum for free, which documents the history of shoes and the development of the Clarks business.